“A Murder of Crows”

 In my own spiritual practice crows had told me about accidents and deaths.
 Then, in the year 2000 my sister fell ill, and was diagnosed with an inoperable, fast-growing, stage 4 brain tumor.
 When I went to see her, I noticed she had several paintings of big, black birds.
 The ravens were talking to her in the last few months of her life and she began to paint them.
 Several years after she passed, I was privileged to observe a flock of crows in an undisturbed environment and was able to photograph them going about their normal activities.
 In honor of my sisters life and artwork, as well as my own process of coming to terms with my sister’s passing, I used those photographs to create a little black book of crows.

-Earlier this year I showed this book to my painting teacher Ari Kate Ashton, who encouraged me to paint the series of crows.
+In 2012, I showed this book to my painting teacher Ari Kate Ashton, who encouraged me to paint the series of crows.
 At the same time I started the painting project, I was diagnosed with stage 2 breast cancer.
 While going through the medical treatments, I reconnected with the crow spirit and worked on bringing their mystical presence to the canvasses you see here.
 For me the story has come full circle, as finishing these paintings and showing them is part of my own healing process from cancer.

 Art has always been important in my life from the first time I picked up a crayon at the age of three.
 But it is through this difficult and transformative experience that art has taken on a special meaning in my own healing process.
 Creating art is what sustains my heart and soul.
 It allows me to live fully engaged in the moment, and in creative flow with the universe.
 When I paint, I don’t have to think about what the future holds or how long I may or may not live.
 When I paint, I can leave my fears and my hopes on the canvass, and express emotions that are difficult to explain in words.